RULES FOR COMP PICKS

 **A team losing more or better qualifying free agents than it acquires in the previous year is eligible to receive extra draft picks.

-**The comp signing period ends around the second Tuesday after the draft; any player signed after that does not count in the formula.
+**The comp signing period ends the Monday after the draft; any player signed after that does not count in the formula.

 **The league hands out 32 extra choices each year; if there are not 32 qualifying losses, the teams at the top of the draft receive the extra seventh-round picks until 32 choices have been allocated.